Tiberius Gracchus

 Tiberius Sempronius Gracchus (/ˈgrækəs/; c.
 163 – 133 BC) was a Roman politician best known for his agrarian reform law entailing the transfer of land from the Roman state and wealthy landowners to poorer citizens.
 He had also served in the Roman army, fighting in Africa during the Third Punic War and in Spain during the Numantine War.

 His political future was imperilled during his quaestorship when he was forced to negotiate a humiliating treaty with the Numantines after they had surrounded the army he was part of in Spain.
 Seeking to rebuild that future and reacting to a supposed decline in the Roman population which he blamed on rich families buying up Italian land, he carried a land reform bill against strong opposition by another tribune during his term as tribune of the plebs in 133 BC.
 To pass and protect his reforms, Tiberius unprecedentedly had the tribune who opposed his programme deposed from office, usurped the senate's prerogatives over foreign policy, and attempted to stand for a consecutive tribunate.
 Fears of Tiberius' popularity and his willingness to break political norms led to his death, along with many supporters, in a riot instigated by his enemies.

 His land reforms survived his death; family allies, including his younger brother Gaius, took places on the land commission set up by the law and distributed over 3,000 sqkm of land over the next few years.
 A decade later, Gaius too was plebeian tribune and proposed in his year much more wide-ranging reforms that also led to his death.
 Tiberius and his brother Gaius are known collectively as the Gracchi brothers.
 The date of Tiberius' death marks the traditional start of the Roman Republic's decline and eventual collapse.

 Early life

 Tiberius Sempronius Gracchus was born in 163 or 162 BC.
 He was, from birth, a member of the Roman Republic's aristocracy.

-His homonymous father was part of one of Rome's leading families.
-He served as consul for 177 and 163 BC, and was elected censor in 169.
+His father, also named Tiberius Sempronius Gracchus, was part of one of Rome's leading families.
+Tiberius' father served as consul for 177 and 163 BC, and was elected censor in 169.
 He also had celebrated two triumphs during the 170s, one for the victorious establishment of a twenty-year-long peace in Spain.

-His mother, Cornelia, was the daughter of the renowned general Scipio Africanus.
+Tiberius' mother, Cornelia, was the daughter of the renowned general Scipio Africanus.
 His sister Sempronia was the wife of Scipio Aemilianus, another important general and politician.
 Tiberius was brought up by his mother, who dedicated herself after the elder Tiberius' death to her children's education.
+Prior to his military career, Tiberius was co-opted into the College of Augurs.